npstorey/opengov-mcp-server/README.md

 The immediate next step is to ensure the `ListToolsRequestSchema` handler is correctly invoked after a successful `initialize` handshake when using `StreamableHTTPServerTransport` and that the tool list it provides is accepted by Claude.ai, enabling the tools.
 This involves careful logging and comparison with official SDK examples for `StreamableHTTPServerTransport`.

 Refer to the project's issue tracker and commit history for detailed troubleshooting attempts.
+\n### Future Transport\nThe server now loads `currentTransport` from `src/mcp/transport/streamableHttp.ts`.
+Replace this module in the future to switch protocols without touching the rest of the code.